c7s/react-boilerplate/README.md

 Please read our [wiki](https://github.com/c7s/react-boilerplate/wiki).

-Open root folder in your IDE. **Packages are not projects, the root directory is.**

-Prepare project by running `yarn i`.
+**Each package is individual project and must be opened in separate IDE window.**

-Treat each package individually (list all dependencies in corresponding package.json).
-Common dependencies between packages **MUST** be fixed, because they are hoisted to top.
+**There is no such thing as common dependencies hoist.** Treat each package individually (list all dependencies in corresponding package.json).

-Specifically, linters and `typescript` are common dependencies.
-Configure IDE to use binaries from `./node_modules`, not `./packages/package-name/node_modules` to prevent inconsistencies.